 5. Students can elect to leave the University for one year and seek employment in a health care setting while they wait to reapply the next year.
 Students who leave the University must reapply online (no cost), indicating the semester they plan to return.
-It is advised that students do this in the semester that they appliedafter receiving their program admission information a year before they plan on returning.
+It is advised that students do this a year before they plan on returning.
 Students who have attended FSU and then leave temporarily will not be charged a second enrollment fee when they return.
 If you are a recipient of financial aid, you are encouraged to check with the Financial Aid office to see if nonattendance for a semester will negatively impact your financial aid award.

-After the application decisions are made, the CAHS Advising Assistant will hold some informational sessions for students who are faced with this decision and many of these options will be discussed at that time.
+After the application decisions are made, the COHP Advising Assistant will hold informational sessions for students who are faced with this decision, and additional options will be discussed at that time.

 Q: Is there a possibility that I might be granted entry if space becomes available?

 A: Yes, it is possible.
-Applications are kept in order of qualification semester and then priority date.
+Applications are kept in order of qualification semester.
 If a space becomes available, the next qualified student is notified and given the opportunity to enter.
 If that student declines, then the next student is notified, etc. There is no penalty for turning down a seat.